Wipeout 3

-Wipeout 3 is a futuristic racing video game developed by Psygnosis exclusively for the PlayStation.
-The title is the fourth game in the Wipeout series, and was released in Europe and North America in September 1999.
+Wipeout 3 is a 1999 racing video game developed by Psygnosis and published by Sony Computer Entertainment for the PlayStation.
+It is the fourth game and third main instalment in the Wipeout series, following Wipeout 64 (1998), and the third on PlayStation following Wipeout 2097 (1996).
+It is the first game in the series to be released on neither a Sega or Nintendo console nor personal computers.
 Players control anti-gravity ships and use weapons to force other contenders out of the race.

-Psygnosis hired design studio The Designers Republic to create a simple colour scheme and design for in-game menus and race courses, to create what a Psygnosis staff member called "a believable future".
+Psygnosis hired design studio The Designers Republic to create a simple color scheme and design for in-game menus and race courses, to create what a Psygnosis staff member called "a believable future".
 The game is one of the few PlayStation titles to run in 16:9 widescreen and high-resolution mode, offering crisper graphics and visuals.
 Wipeout 3's soundtrack is composed of electronica tracks selected by DJ Sasha and features contributions by Orbital and The Chemical Brothers.
 The game was re-released in Europe as Wipeout 3: Special Edition in August 2000, which contained additional tracks and content.

 The game was positively received on release: critics lauded the graphics, music, and minimalist design elements.
-The high level of difficulty, perceived lack of new content and courses, and paucity of new game features were seen as the game's primary faults.
-Despite generally good press, the game was a financial disappointment.
-Wipeout 3 was the last title in the series to appear on the PlayStation; the next entry, Wipeout Fusion, was released exclusively for the PlayStation 2 platform in 2002.
+The high level of difficulty and lack of new content, courses, or game features were seen as the game's primary faults.
+Wipeout 3 was the last title in the series to appear on the first generation PlayStation; the next entry, Wipeout Fusion, was released exclusively for the PlayStation 2 platform in 2002.